junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Placed on the Union Calendar, Calendar No. 407.
 - 2016-04-26 — Reported by the Committee on Education and the Workforce.
 H. Rept.
 114-527, Part I.
 - 2016-04-26 — Reported by the Committee on Education and the Workforce.
 H. Rept.
 114-527, Part I.
+- 2016-04-27 — Rules Committee Resolution H. Res.
+706 Reported to House.
+Resolution provides for consideration of H.R.
+4901 and H.J.
+Res.
+88.
+- 2016-04-28 — Considered under the provisions of rule H. Res.
+706. (consideration: CR H2081-2093)
+- 2016-04-28 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+88.
+- 2016-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-28 — On passage Passed by the Yeas and Nays: 234 - 183 (Roll no. 176). (text: CR H2081)
+- 2016-04-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.J.Res.
+88, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Scott (VA) demanded the yeas and nays and the Chair postponed further proceedings on passage of H.J.Res 88 until later in the legislative day.
+- 2016-04-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 234 - 183 (Roll no. 176).(text: CR H2081)
+- 2016-04-28 — Resolution provides for consideration of H.R.
+4901 and H.J.
+Res.
+88.
+- 2016-04-28 — Rule H. Res.
+706 passed House.
+- 2016-04-28 — The previous question was ordered pursuant to the rule. (consideration: CR H2092)